Keyfactor/ejbca-ce/lib/readme.txt

 These jars are the cryptographic foundation in EJBCA.
 Current version used is 1.45.

-Ldap.jar is from OpenLDAP and used for publishing in LDAP directories.
+Ldap.jar is from OpenLDAP and used for publishing in LDAP directories, current version is from 2009-10-07.

 Log4j.jar is from apache, License is Apache.
 The file is used for logging throughout EJBCA.